automenta/mcr/README.md

 Create a `.env` file in the project root (copy from `.env.example`) and add your chosen LLM provider API key and settings.

 **3. Build the MCR Workbench UI (Production Mode):**
-The MCR Workbench is a React application.
+The MCR Workbench is a web application.
 For production-like deployment, you need to build its static assets.

 ```bash
 cd ui